spang99/diembftv4/README.md

 Bugs and Limitations.  a list of all known bugs in and limitations of your code.
-Crashes sometimes when requests from two different clients are sent at the same time.

 Main files:
 diembftv4\Client.da contains the code to initialize the client as well as functions which allow the client to send and receive requests to its validators.